Analyzing User Behavior Within Continuous Gambling Systems

 Conclusion

-When systems continuously personalize in subtle, automated ways, personal agency gradually erodes.
+When systems personalize in subtle, automated ways, personal agency gradually erodes.
 Behavior becomes input, exposure becomes output, and choice becomes secondary.
-Awareness alone is often insufficient to counteract this structural dynamic.
+Awareness alone is often insufficient to counteract this dynamic.

 Restoring meaningful agency requires system-level design choices, including transparent decision points and mechanisms that allow users to reset or recalibrate exposure.
 Without these safeguards, personalization risks optimizing environments around observed behavior rather than informed choice.